rufletch/p63-HBC-diff/README.md

 16. Olfactory Receptor (OR) gene and OR regulation associated gene expression plots (`oeHBCdiff_OR.R`)

 ### Wnt Pathway Visualization in Figure 6
 PathVisio (Version 3.2.4, pathvisio.org) was used to display differential gene expression for Wnt pathway members expressed in the HBCs.
-To reproduce this plot, download and install PathVisio and follow the instructions.
+To reproduce this plot, download and install PathVisio and follow the instructions below.

 Download the Mm_Derby_Ensembl_85.bridge gene reference data via the downloads link at pathvisio.org.
 The Mm_Wnt_Signaling_Pathway_and_Pluripotency_WP723_89312.gpml pathway from the wikipathways_Mus_musculus_Curation-AnalysisCollection (available from the pathvisio.org download link) was used as a starting point.
 This pathway was modified to only include genes present in our data set after gene filtering.
 Then select genes were removed and added to focus the pathway on canonical Wnt signaling and to include relevant factors for our experiment.
 The genes in the pathway were colored by differential expression (log2FC) for the HBCs (cluster 1) relative to all other clusters.